 Heidi Drygas, Commissioner

-Drygas is a lifelong Alaskan, who was born and raised in Fairbanks.
+Drygas is a lifelong Alaskan who was born and raised in Fairbanks.
 She earned a Bachelor’s degree in history from the University of Alaska Fairbanks, and a Juris Doctor from Willamette University in Salem, Oregon.
+She lives in Juneau and enjoys cooking, fishing, foraging, camping in Alaska’s wilderness, and spending quality time with her family and friends.

 Email Commissioner Drygas.